marckysharky/curriculum_vitae/README.md

 * Software design and architecture
 * Amazon Web Services hosting

-## Current Position - Lead Developer at Lonely Planet
+## Current Position - Developer at uSwitch
+From Apr 2015

+Working across multiple teams, delivering features to existing applications and building new platforms to support business growth.
+A wide range of technologies and languages, including:
+* Amaazon Web Services
+* Fabric
+* Puppet
+* Python
+* Clojure
+* Ruby
+* Kafka
+* Postgresql

+## Experience
+### Lead Developer at Lonely Planet
-From Aug 2014
+From Aug 2014 to Apr 2015 (9 months)

 Leading development teams and working independently.
 Responsible for overseeing quality and delivery of a range of software solutions with teams distributed across multiple timezones.
 Building upon and improving newly integrated practices, and continuing to encourage a DevOps philosophy across all technology teams.